 We’ll help you find your new home in London while you study at Middlesex

-Here you can find what you need to know if you’re looking for a room in our halls for autumn 2020 or spring 2021.
+Here you can find what you need to know if you’re looking for a room in our halls for spring 2021.

 We’re aiming to make your experience of living in halls of residence as normal and fun as possible.

 We're currently arranging accommodation so that you’ll form a 'hall household' or social bubble with students in the rooms around you and you’ll share a kitchen.
 This means that you’ll be able to spend time together without keeping social distance from each other.
 We'll keep reviewing these plans to make sure they follow changing government guidelines around social distancing and safety.

 For now visitors are not allowed into halls.
 We’ll continue to review this as government guidelines change.

 Your safety is always our priority.
 We’ve been working hard with the teams in our halls to arrange extra regular communal area cleaning, hand sanitiser in key spots, as well as one way systems where possible.